Thinking about changing careers? It’s time to find your passion and make that your job.

 Keep your long-term goals in sight at all times – frame them and put them on your wall.
 This will remind you why you’re doing what you’re doing and what you’re ultimately aiming for.
 Your goals should be specific, with a definite deadline and written down.
 Above all, make your deadlines realistic.
 Give yourself more time than you think you need.

-We’ve left this last piece of advice to Frances Porter, international recruiter, career coach and employability trainer.
+We’ve left this last piece of career change advice to Frances Porter, international recruiter, career coach and employability trainer.

 “The key to successful career transition is realising you don’t have to do it alone.
 Ask for help.
 Buddy up or create a support network with peers or friends in a similar situation.
 Motivate, encourage, be constructive and hold each other accountable.
 You will be surprised at how quickly you move forward, when you have others with you on the journey.”